-It’s incredible to me that banning and challenging books is still a think in 2019, but it still happens all the time.
+It’s incredible to me that banning and challenging books is still a thing in 2019, but it still happens all the time.
 Sometimes a challenge to a book is laughable.
 1984, for example, has been challenged for being anti-communist and for being pro-communist; Harry Potter for being overtly occult and for being overtly Christian.
 Other times challenges actually give educators pause to think and reflect on curricular choices.
 To Kill a Mockingbird is currently being challenged in areas for promoting a white savior concept.
 While I don’t think this book should be banished from school libraries, I think this particular challenge is forcing teachers to reflect on whose voices are centered in their curricula, and that’s a good thing!

 Unfortunately, a lot of challenged and banned books are not about questioning the dominant narrative, but about reinforcing it.
 So many challenged texts are by authors of color and queer authors.
 Many of these works question the status quo and force readers to confront their privilege.
 These works are essential because they offer representation to students and teachers who may not regularly see themselves in curricular literature, and they offer students in majority groups the experience of being decentered in the classroom and the opportunity to witness another perspective.